 According to Leary, these women and organizations are paving the way for future female athletes and coaches by setting a standard of equality and acceptance.
 “The future for aspiring female coaches and officials is brighter than ever before,” he said.

-Learn more about earning your bachelor’s degree in Sports, Entertainment, Event—Management or bachelor’s degree in sport management from Johnson & Wales University’s College of Online Education.
+Learn more about earning your bachelor’s degree in Sports, Entertainment, Event—Management from Johnson & Wales University’s College of Online Education.
 For more information, complete the “Request Info” form or call 855-JWU-1881.